Alice Guy-Blaché: Legacy

 "There is nothing connected with the staging of a motion picture that a woman cannot do as easily as a man, and there is no reason she cannot master every technicality of the art...In the arts of acting, painting, music, and literature women have long held their place among the most successful workers, and when it is considered how vitally these arts enter into the production of motion pictures one wonders why the names of scores of women are not found among the most successful creators of photodrama offerings."—Alice Guy-Blaché in The Moving Picture World, July 11, 1914.

+Guy-Blaché was one of the first filmmakers to make a narrative fiction film, as well as the first woman to direct a film.
+From 1896 to 1906, she was probably the only female filmmaker in the world.
+Between 1896 and 1920, she directed over 1,000 films, some 150 of which survive, and 22 of which are feature-length.
+She was one of the first women, along with Lois Weber, to manage and own her own studio: The Solax Company.
+Few of her films survive in an easily viewable format.
+Matrimony's Speed Limit (1913) was selected for preservation in the National Film Registry of the Library of Congress in 2003.

 In the late 1940s, Alice Guy-Blaché wrote an autobiography.
 It was published, in French, in 1976 and was translated into English a decade later with the help of her daughter Simone, daughter-in-law Roberta Blaché, and the film writer Anthony Slide.
 Guy-Blaché was concerned with her unexplained absence from the historical record of the film industry.
 She regularly communicated with colleagues and film historians, correcting previously made and supposedly factual statements about her life.
 She crafted lengthy lists of her films as she remembered them, with the hope of being able to assume creative ownership and receive legitimate credit for them.

-Guy-Blaché was the subject of a National Film Board of Canada documentary The Lost Garden: The Life and Cinema of Alice Guy-Blaché by director Marquise Lepage, which received Quebec's Gémeaux Award for Best Documentary.
-In 2002, film scholar Alison McMahan published Alice Guy Blaché: Lost Visionary of the Cinema.
-Guy-Blaché is considered by some to have been the first female filmmaker, and from 1896 to 1920, she directed over 1,000 films, some 150 of which survive, and 22 of which are feature-length.
-She was one of the first women, along with Lois Weber, to manage and own her own studio: The Solax Company.
-Few of her films survive in an easily viewable format.
-In December 2018, Kino Lorber released a six-disc box, Pioneers: First Women Filmmakers, in cooperation with the Library of Congress, the British Film Institute, and others.
-The first disc of the set is devoted to the films of Alice Guy-Blaché.
-It includes Matrimony's Speed Limit (1913), which was selected for preservation in the National Film Registry of the Library of Congress in 2003.
-The 2018 documentary film Be Natural: The Untold Story of Alice Guy-Blaché, directed by Pamela B. Green and narrated by Jodie Foster, which opened at the Cannes Film Festival (Cannes Classics), deals with Guy-Blaché's life, career, and legacy.